MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

-Aerosol Database README
+POSEIDON V1.2 Base Aerosol Database README
-Author: Elijah Mullens
+Author: Elijah Mullens (eem85@cornell.edu)
 Date : 8/12/2024

-Thanks to Hannah Wakeford, Daniel Kitzmann, Elspeth Lee, Ben Burningham, Mark Marley, and Sarah Moran for help putting this together.
+Thanks to Hannah Wakeford, Daniel Kitzmann, Elspeth Lee, Ben Burningham, Mark Marley, and Sarah Moran for help putting this together (Thanks y'all!).

 This readme corresponds to Table 1 in Mullens et al. 2024 'Implementation of Aerosol Mie Scattering in POSEIDON with Application to the hot Jupiter HD 189733 b's Transmission, Emission, and Reflected Light Spectrum'

 Refractive Indices for POSEIDON are found under the 'refractive_indices_txt_files' folder.
 Each txt file is split up into folders depending on which database they originate from.
 There is a separate folder where each txt file has their name exactly as it appears in POSEIDON supported_species.py.

+Images showing the precomputed aerosol properties, as well as the refractive indices from 0.2 to 30 um are shown in the aerosol_database.pdf and also the png previews in the opacity database tab in POSEIDON's readthedocs.

 Please, please, please double check things if you end up using a reference!

+Sorry in advance for any typos

 #################################
 Databases